azagniotov/codahale-aggregated-metrics-cloudwatch-reporter/README.md

 ### Usage

 The reporter provides a fine-graned configuration options through its builder to configure what metrics should be reported to CloudWatch.
 Since AWS costs money, you probably do not want to report `all` the values from [Meter](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Meter.html) or [Snapshot](http://metrics.dropwizard.io/3.1.0/apidocs/com/codahale/metrics/Snapshot.html), but only what's really useful to you

+#### Dry run
+The reporter can be configured to run in `DRY RUN` mode by invoking `.withDryRun()` on the `Builder`.
+In that case, the reporter will `log.DEBUG` the created instance of [PutMetricDataRequest (AWS)](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/cloudwatch/model/PutMetricDataRequest.html), instead of doing a real `POST` to CloudWatch.

 ### Credits
 * https://github.com/blacklocus/metrics-cloudwatch